 First, think about what keywords are relevant to your site and your audience.
 Brainstorm within your marketing department to find the words that best describe what you have to offer.
 Think about the words that your ideal customer is likely to use when they’re searching for your product or service online.

 Once you’ve done this, you can use online tools to refine further and optimise your selection.
-Google’s Keyword Tool is no longer around (though you can still use Adwords for this), but there are still a variety of tools that can help you pick the best keywords.
+Google’s Keyword Tool is no longer available if you don’t have an Adwords account, but there are still a variety of tools that can help you pick the best keywords.
 Keyword Tool Pro provides keyword suggestions based on a term you specify, alongside data on search volume and competition.
 If you’re looking for a more fully featured SEO analytics package, check out Majestic.
 For a free option, Neil Patel’s Ubersuggest is hard to beat.

 Step two: Write something brilliant and relevant